anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 **Weekend 3: 26th/27th November 2022 in or near Kendal, Cumbria (lead teacher may be via Zoom).
 Non-residential or via Zoom cost: £195**

-**Over winter you will complete 3 individual therapeutic case studies or write a holistic education programme for your place of work.**
+**Over winter you will complete assignments and lesson plans, or write a holistic education programme for your place of work.**

 **Weekend 4: 24th-26th February 2023 in or near Kendal, Cumbria.
 Non-residential or via Zoom cost: £195**